aekanun2020/2023-Automate-Model-Training/README.md

 # Flight Delay Prediction using Dataproc and Composer

-This project utilizes Google Cloud Composer, Google Dataproc, and PySpark to ingest, process, and analyze airline delay data, ultimately building a machine learning model for predicting airline delays.
+This project utilizes Google Cloud Composer 1.20.12, Google Dataproc, and PySpark to ingest, process, and analyze airline delay data, ultimately building a machine learning model for predicting airline delays.

 ## Table of Contents
 - [Architecture](#architecture)